The 12-month period that begins on January 1 and ends on December 31.

 A class of TRICARE-authorized providers consisting of institutional-based or freestanding corporations and foundations that render professional ambulatory or in-home care and technical diagnostic procedures.

-Cost sharing is the amount you pay for medical care or prescription drugs yourself.
-This may include a copayment, coinsurance, or deductible.
+The amount you pay for medical care or prescription drugs.
+This may include a copayment, coinsurance or deductible.

-There is a coverage gap for Medicare Part D in which you will be responsible for 100% of drug costs as your expenses for prescriptions exceed ordinary coverage but don’t yet meet the out-of-pocket threshold.
-To protect yourself, you should have what is called Donut Hole Coverage.
+A coverage gap for Medicare Part D in which you will be responsible for 100% of drug costs as your expenses for prescriptions exceed a certain amount but don’t yet meet the catastrophic coverage threshold.

-Under HIPAA, this is a health plan, a healthcare clearinghouse, or a healthcare provider who transmits any health information in electronic form in connection with a HIPAA transaction.
+Under HIPAA, a health plan, a healthcare clearinghouse or a healthcare provider who transmits any health information in electronic form in connection with a HIPAA transaction.

-This refers to an individual who meets a health plan's eligibility requirements and has paid the required premiums for coverage.
+An individual who meets a health plan's eligibility requirements and for whom the required premium has been paid for coverage.

-This is the process of approving a provider to participate in a benefit plan.
+The process of approving a provider to participate in a plan’s provider network.